jelgblad/php-vcard/documentation.md

 VCardPropertyParameter **$param**

-*Property type name.*
+*The parameter to add.*

 #### Return value

 VCardPropertyParameter

 ### method: **createParam**()

-*Create new parameter instance and add it to the property object.*
+*Create new parameter and add it to the vCard property.*

 ```
 public createParam(string $param_type, array|string|null $values) : VCardPropertyParameter